Higher education minister keeps up stonewalling on 'SETA panel'

 Nkabane had until the close of business on Wednesday to submit records and minutes of the meeting of the “independent panel” that she says advised on the appointments of the chairpersons of Sector Education and Training Authorities that she was last month ordered to reverse by the presidency.

-But at the eleventh-hour on Wednesday, it emerged that Nkabane wrote a letter dated June 10 to Tebego Letsie, an ANC MP who chairs the portfolio committee on higher education, asking that the June 10 deadline be extended by a further 20 days, to June 20.
+But at the eleventh-hour on Wednesday, it emerged that Nkabane wrote a letter dated June 10 to Tebego Letsie, an ANC MP who chairs the portfolio committee on higher education, asking that the deadline be extended from June 11 to June 30.

 The higher education committee had given her the deadline of June 11 last week after she refused to disclose the names and full details of her “independent panel” at a heated meeting, with Nkabane citing the Protection of Personal Information Act.